Re-register as an identifiable donor

 - NHS card

-We can only accept original identity documents, or copies certified by a solicitor.
+We can only accept original identity documents or copies that have been certified by a solicitor.